 Maybe it was the nerves, or maybe it was the Adderall, but I couldn’t fall asleep for more than a few hours at a time.
 I would wake up, check the clock, and uncomfortably force myself back into dreamless slumber.
 Then, at around 7 AM, my eyes opened to a soft cotton-candy sunrise, a pink-and-yellow wonder that drenched the room in gold and set the reflective skyscrapers ablaze.
 I leapt out of bed, pulled on the pink dress, and grabbed my tripod.
 Fuck trying to rest!
 The day was starting, and boy, was she beautiful.

-— Me standing at the edge of the bed facing the skyscrapers out the window, orange light illuminating my face: Two years ago, nobody believed that I could turn my social media presence into a book deal.
+— Me sitting at the edge of the bed facing the skyscrapers out the window, orange light illuminating my face: Two years ago, nobody believed that I could turn my social media presence into a book deal.
 Not publishers, not literary agents, and certainly not the people I spoke to day to day.
 But I had a plan in mind: Instagram fame, book deal, career.
 I was in it for the long haul.
 I was committed to a vision where my readers could grow old with me, watch me fall in love, get my heart broken, get married.
 I wanted to redefine how humans engaged with autobiography.
 And so I made my choices accordingly.
 Two years ago, I got rejection emails that went “Dear Writer — no thanks.”
 I even got one that wished me the “best of luck in placing this with a more enthusiastic agent.”
 Today, I am going with my very enthusiastic agent to pitch my book to publishers.
 The moral of this story?
 Stay hungry, stay foolish.
 Stay determined, and never give up … unless, of course, you’re giving up your Stanford education to help found a startup! 🌅😎

 It had been a while since I’d sat there on my phone, watching the comments roll in, but today I scrolled through for a full hour, gorging myself on envy and encouragement and support until I felt like I could open the windows and fly straight to Wren’s office.
 Life was amazing.
 Everything I’d done — everything I’d sacrificed — had been worth it, worth it, worth it.